 If you plan to visit the archive, please be aware of the following requirements:

-- you will need to wear a protective mask (covering mouth and nose) at all times
+- you will need to wear a medical mask at all times

-- you will need to to use the disinfection station on your way to the archive (in the exhibition)
+- you will need to to use the disinfection station on your way to the archive (at the entrance of the exhibition)

 - you will need an appointment to use the archive

-- the amount of simultaneous visitors allowed inside is limited
+- the amount of simultaneous visitors allowed inside is severely limited

 We will try to answer as many inquiries as possible digitally.